APNIC-Labs/draft-kskroll-sentinel/README.md

    However, the common end-user scenario is where a user's local DNS resolution environment is configured to use more than one recursive resolver.
-The single resolver test technique will not function reliably in such cases, as a a SERVFAIL response from one resolver may cause the local stub resolver to repeat the query against one of the other configured resolvers and the results may be inconclusive.
+The single resolver test technique will not function